Sh1r0ko11/UAC-Bypass/README.md

 - Uses JavaSript to check if operations Failed or succeeded

--Python for ,,Low Level,, Operations and Encryption
+- Python for ,,Low Level,, Operations and Encryption

 -